Adaptive Parameterization of Deep Learning Models for Federated Learning: Introduction

-In both cases, a regular exchange of the models has to occur in order to generate the federated model.
-This introduces a bottleneck in communication that can specifically be problematic for embedded devices in cross-device FL.
+Iteratively exchanging the global model as well as the learned local models leads to large amounts of data transmitted between the server and clients.
 To overcome this issue, we propose using Adapters for convolutional neural networks.
 Adapters have originally been proposed as an alternative to fine-tuning a model in multi domain learning~\cite{AdaptersDomainSrebuffi, AdaptersDomain}.
 Using a so-called domain-agnostic base model, Adapters are added in either a series or a parallel configuration.
-This reduces the number of parameters that need training for a new domain to only the adapters and other domain specific layers such as batch normalization.
-In our FL approach, we utilise the domain-agnostic base model and share it among all participating clients.
+This reduces the number of parameters that need training for a new domain to only the Adapters and other domain specific layers such as batch normalization.
 The clients then learn a set of Adapters collectively through FL.
-Adapters are trained by the individual clients utilising local data.
 In communication rounds, only these Adapters are shared, effectively reducing the amount of exchanged data.
-After aggregating the domain specific parameters, these are again distributed among clients.

-A question that arises is the distribution of training samples.
-While uniform distribution is straightforward, often enough the set of clients has to deal with data that is not independent and identically distributed (non-IID) among all clients.
-This non-IID data can have different shapes, namely (1) Label distribution skew, (2) Feature distribution skew, (3) same labels but different features, (4) same features but different labels and (5) quantity skew~\cite{FLsurveyAdvancesAndOpenProblems}.
+It is commonly expected in FL that the set of clients has to deal with data which is not independent and identically distributed (non-IID) among all clients ~\cite{FLsurveyAdvancesAndOpenProblems}.
 In this work, we consider label distribution skew and feature distribution skew to simulate non-IID data.
+With label distribution skew, the label distribution $P(y_{i})$ varies across the clients.
+This simulates situations appearing in several applications, such as hospitals specializing in certain areas.
+With feature distribution skew, the feature distributions $P(x_{i}) = y_i$ differ from client to client for the same label.
+An example could be an image of a dog and a drawing of a dog, that are both to be classified as $y_{i} = dog$.
+An example of label distribution skew can be seen on Figure \ref{fig:dirichlet} where the clients have varying amount of data for each label.
 We focus on horizontal FL, where the clients have different samples but they all share the same feature space.